zelgunt/lived-experience-site/_posts/2021-02-25-our-work-is-about-healing.md

 ---
 layout: page
-title:  Our Work is About Healing
+title:  Our work is about healing
 subheadline: Lead interviewer Racquel Henderson describes the work
 date:   2021-02-25 08:48
 meta_teaser:
-teaser: "Our interviews are about you discovering your power.
-And discovering your power is about owning your life, living in your truth, and being transparent, and about allowing all of that to lead you to your purpose."
+teaser: "Our interviews are about you discovering your power, which is about owning your life, living in your truth, and being transparent.
+And it is ultimately about allowing all of that to lead you to your purpose."
 header:
   image_fullwidth: lex-shadows.jpg
   caption: Artwork by Odera Igbokwe